LukePappa/Ourism/text.md

-To abide in the awareness of being is one's true purpose.
+Every particle of existence is subject to a world-branch in which it comes to abide everlastingly in the awareness of being.